chrisnc/wordletron/README.md

 The solver is not very sophisticated; it just suggests guesses that minimize the maximum number of answers that would remain after making a given guess, over all answers that are still possible with the clues so far.
-If any of the guesses that are best by this criterion are also in the set of remaining answers, it will suggest only these.
+If there is a tie, it will then choose words that minimize the average number of answers that would remain.
+If any of the guesses that are best by these criteria are also in the set of remaining answers, it will suggest only these.

 ### Installing